Run a simulation.

 # Start the simulation (excluding Remote models).

-$ simer path/to/simulation -stack core -endtime 0.1
+$ simer path/to/simulation -stack linux -endtime 0.1

 # Now start the Remote models ...